biomicrodev/broadside/DEVELOPMENT.md

 - an event system for reacting appropriately to user actions
 - a hierarchical model-view-whatever system of widgets responding to and triggering events

 Although using Qt's signals and slots system is slightly awkward (having to place them as class attributes), the application is small enough that we can utilize them without any issues.
 If the application were to grow larger, then a custom event system would be useful.

 # Paradigms
 Personally, I've found it difficult to try to refactor methods that form the backend of a user interface out into something else, like a set of static methods.
 This is especially true even for the backend-heavy `ProjectModel` class.
 It's certainly possible, but doing so only shuffles the complexity around instead of making it more manageable.

 If it does get that complex though, one idea would be to have a `ProjectState` class that completely defines the state, a `Mutations` class of static methods with state mutations, and a `QObject` subclass that handles signals from the model to the view.
 That would certainly make things a bit cleaner.

-I regret using `dataChanged`.
-Use a different signal/slot system in the future.

 # Model-View Structure
 The layout of views and associated models should be structured like a tree, and events should propagate along its branches.
 If two nodes that aren't direct descendants pass events to each other, that may quickly get difficult to manage.

-Because the application is not so big, we can get away with structuring reactivity as
-follows: load the session state from record state, populate the screen state using the session state, and all subsequent changes flow from screen to session.
+Because the application is not so big, we can get away with structuring reactivity as follows: load the session state from record state, populate the screen state using the session state, and all subsequent changes flow from screen to session.